anikm1987/caag_sonic_ps/deployment_instructions.md

 ```
 # Navigate to the TF Location mentioned above
+# Verify the variables used for the terraform code and update accordingly
 terraform init
 terraform plan # check the plan and validate it is creating correct resources.
 terraform apply